eiko-y/Deployment_implementation_UPDRS_predict/README.md

 1. Build and push the Docker container image to ECR.

 2. Upload model artifacts and inference scripts to the S3 bucket.
+Ensure that all IAM permissions are configured correctly.

 3. Create a SageMaker model referencing the container and model data.